 Ducks Unlimited is working to raise $5 million in private donations over the next five years to pair with matching grants from state and federal entities to help improve water levels and preserve the lake’s wetlands.

-Extreme drought and record-low levels prompted unprecedented interest, investment and action from the Legislature in 2022, where nearly $500 million was allocated toward conservation and protecting the lake.
+Extreme drought and record-low levels prompted unprecedented investment and action from the Legislature in 2022 and 2023, where over $1 billion was allocated toward conservation and protecting the lake.

 The Division of Forestry, Fire and State Lands is updating its comprehensive management plan to address decreasing lake levels.
 The last CMP was published in March 2013.